Parsons Announces Net-Zero Emissions Strategy

-/EIN News/ -- CENTREVILLE, Va., April 17, 2023 (GLOBE NEWSWIRE) -- Parsons Corporation (NYSE: PSN) today announced a commitment to set updated near and long-term targets for Greenhouse Gas (GHG) emissions aligned with 1.5°C and net-zero through the Business Ambition for 1.5°C campaign; a leading global coalition committed to taking urgent climate action.
+CENTREVILLE, Va., April 17, 2023 (GLOBE NEWSWIRE) -- Parsons Corporation PSN today announced a commitment to set updated near and long-term targets for Greenhouse Gas (GHG) emissions aligned with 1.5°C and net-zero through the Business Ambition for 1.5°C campaign; a leading global coalition committed to taking urgent climate action.

 Parsons committed to near and long-term company-wide emission reductions in line with science-based net-zero from the Science Based Targets initiative (SBTi), which leads the Business Ambition for 1.5°C. SBTi is a collaboration between CDP, the United Nations Global Compact (UNGC), World Resources Institute (WRI), World Wide Fund for Nature, and the We Mean Business Coalition Commitments.
 Additionally, Parsons is a member of the UNGC.